aiven/devportal/docs/tools/terraform/reference/cookbook/m3db-m3agg-recipe.rst

     Gr((Grafana)) ---> |dashboard| M3
     M3 -.-> Agg(M3 Aggregator)

 In the above diagram, a service integration between the **PostgreSQL** service and the M3DB + M3 Coordinator service ensures that PostgreSQL metrics are sent to M3.
-If you're planning for longer retentions, the M3 aggregator can help reduce the volume of time series data stored by using variable datapoint resolutions.
+If you're planning for longer retentions, the M3 aggregator can help reduce the volume of time series data stored by using variable data point resolutions.
 The M3 service contains both M3DB and M3 Coordinator.
 The service integration between **M3** and M3 Aggregator brings unaggregated metrics from M3 Coordinator to M3 Aggregator.
-Finally, the third service integration shows M3 datapoints in the form of graphs on a Grafana dashboard.
+Finally, the third service integration shows M3 data points in the form of graphs on a Grafana dashboard.

 Let's cook!
 -----------